Madrid: Which Wineries You Can Visit By Train?

 Las Moradas de San Martín – Located in San Martín de Valdeiglesias, a village in the south-eastern side of Madrid province, this winery produces intense and velvety red wines from 80 year-old, organically cultivated, Garnacha vines.
 For English tours and wine tastings, contact: [email protected].
 Multi-sized groups are also welcome.
 Address: Pago Castillejos, Carretera M541, km 4.5, San Martín de Valdeiglesias.

 ValleYglesias: This ultra-modern winery is nestled at the base of both the Sierra de Gredos and Guadarrama mountains.
 Guided tours include transportation to the winery from the ValleYglesias Wine & Music Bar, minimum five wines and tapas tasting and a gift.
 15€/person.
 Manual workshops for children also available.
 Visits: Saturdays 12:30pm-3pm.
 Address: Camino Fuente de los Huertos, Finca Valdehornos, San Martín de Valdeiglesias.
-Once in San Martín, 10-minute walk to reach the ValleYglesias Wine & Music Bar, located in Avda. de Madrid, n.20 for transfer to the winery.
+Once in San Martín, 10-minute walk to savor a wine tasting at ValleYglesias Wine & Music Bar, located in Avda. de Madrid, n.20 for transfer to the winery.

 How to get there: the 3 wineries can be reached by bus n.
 551 from Madrid’s Príncipe Pío intercity bus station.
 Get off at San Martín de Valdeiglesias.
 1 hour and 15-minute ride plus 10-minute taxi ride.
 There are buses every 30 minutes.